wanderdust/coin-cnn/readme.md

 ### Explore and visualize the data

 Before splitting and processing our data images, I'll do some visualization in [data_visualize](https://github.com/wanderdust/coin-cnn/blob/master/data_visualize.ipynb).
-We want to explore things like the amount of data we have or the average image sizes we've got from our web scrapper.
+We want to explore things like the amount of data we have or the average image sizes.

 ### Split the data

+The final step before jumping into building our network is separate the data in three different dirs: train, test and validation.
+I've done this in [data_sampler.ipynb](https://github.com/wanderdust/coin-cnn/blob/master/data_sampler.ipynb), where I keep 80% of the data for training, 10% for validation and the remaining 10% for testing.

 # Create the Convolutional Neural Network

+### Preprocessing the images and batching

+### Building the network

+### Training the network

+### Testing the network

+# Conclusions